 “Long one of Wake Forest’s defining features, the interaction between and among superb professors and bright, enthusiastic students is the key to real learning and discovery. ”Excerpt from Wake Forest University Strategic Plan

 Role of the Senior Faculty Fellow

-- Participate in training as provided.
+- Participate in workshops/professional development as provided.

 Role of the Associate Faculty Fellows